-While fossil fuels were not a new concept, the history of bioenergy could have been very different with bioenergy nearly becoming a long-lasting fossil fuel alternative.
-However, due to commercialisation and large scale mining, the likes of coal and petroleum were quickly becoming more affordable.
+While fossil fuels were not a new concept, the history of bioenergy could have been very different, with bioenergy nearly becoming a long-lasting fossil fuel alternative.
+However, due to commercialization and large-scale mining, the likes of coal and petroleum were quickly becoming more affordable.

 Throughout the world, especially in the UK and the USA, petroleum became the de facto choice.
 As such, Petroleum soon became the replacement for Bioenergy.
 Soon, cars and trucks came to rely on petroleum.

 The UK chose to follow in the footsteps of Germany.
-What followed was the concept of using grain alcohol that they would blend with petrol7.
-As a result, the importance and reliability of bioenergy was once again prominent.
+What followed was the concept of using grain alcohol that they would blend with petrol6.
+As a result, the importance and reliability of bioenergy were once again prominent.

 However, this did not last long due to an influx of cheap oil from the Middle East.

-As the 20th century came to a close, the importance of bioenergy became linked to a growing awareness of the polluting aspects of fossil fuels.
-Scientists began to discuss climate change and fossil fuel reductions were sought9.
+As the 20th century came to a close, the importance of bioenergy became linked to a growing awareness of the polluting aspects of fossil fuels and their greenhouse gases.
+Scientists began to discuss climate change, and carbon dioxide reductions were sought.
 Thus, the history of bioenergy’s next turn was marked by growing environmental concerns.

-Additionally, less petroleum-based exports led to an increase in oil prices.
-And so, increasing the use of alternatives including biofuels become more pressing to maintain energy sources to fuel homes and growing economies
+Additionally, fewer petroleum-based exports led to an increase in oil prices.
+And so, increasing the use of alternatives, including biofuels becomes more pressing to maintain energy sources to fuel homes and growing economies

 So, over the last decade, countries such as the US and Brazil are now producing biofuels on a large scale.
 In fact, between them, they generate around 26% of the world's total ethanol used as fuel.

-We all know about solar and wind power but many may be less familiar with bioenergy.
+We all know about solar and wind power, but many may be less familiar with bioenergy.
 Despite this, biomass and bioenergy are predicted to play a significant role in our future energy supply2.
-Whether we use it to heat our homes, for electricity or to power our cars, its carbon neutrality indicates significant potential.
-Especially as biofuels become more cost-effective10.
+Whether we use it to heat our homes, for electricity, or to power our cars, its carbon neutrality indicates significant potential.
+Especially as biomass utilization becomes more cost-effective8.

-However, bioenergy has its own issues.
+However, bioenergy production has its own issues.
 The growth of crops for bioenergy is water and land-intensive.
-And can have knock-on effects on food production and agriculture4.
+And can have knock-on effects on food production and agriculture3.

 “Modern bioenergy is the overlooked giant of the renewable energy field, Its share in the world’s total renewables consumption is about 50% today, in other words as much as hydro, wind, solar and all other renewables combined.
 We expect modern bioenergy will continue to lead the field and has huge prospects for further growth.
 But the right policies and rigorous sustainability regulations will be essential to meet its full potential.”

-Thus, the history of bioenergy has brought us to where we are today but it is helping to shape an exciting future.
+Thus, the history of bioenergy has brought us to where we are today, and it is helping to shape an exciting future.